28-Page Veterinary WordPress Build in 32 Days — White-Label Delivery for a US Marketing Agency

 The Craft of a Build

 28 pages of a veterinary WordPress build from Figma designs and a Google Doc content spec — no existing website to validate against, no crawl baseline to diff.
-Every template choice, content block, and slug was checked against the design file; the workbook’s per-row hour estimates held at 43 hours across 32 days.
+We checked every template choice, content block, and slug against the design file.
+The per-row hours we scoped held at 43 hours across 32 days.

 Snapshot